 In the current implementation, the state vector is soil moisture.
-It has dimension $n{max} = 3$ since the first three layers of the HTESSEL LSM are analysed.
-The observations vector \mathbf{y} includes 2-metre temperature and relative humidity analyses as well as ASCAT-A and ASCAT-B rescaled soil moisture de Rosnay et al. (2011a).
-When 12-hour assimilation windows are used, \mathbf{y} has dimension $m{max} = 4$ since 2-meter temperature and relative humidity analyses are available twice per assimilation window, at synoptic times.
+It has dimension $n{max}=3$ since the first three layers of the HTESSEL LSM are analysed.
+The observations vector \mathbf{y} includes 2-metre temperature and relative humidity analyses as well as ASCAT-A and ASCAT-B rescaled soil moisture de Rosnay et al. (2011a), and SMOS neural network soil moisture.
+For each grid point, a maximum of two ASCAT and two SMOS soil moisture observations are used.
+When 12-hour assimilation windows are used, \mathbf{y} has dimension $m{max}=8$ since 2-meter temperature and relative humidity analyses are available twice per assimilation window, at synoptic times.